NetLogo/BehaviorSpace-Extension/README.md

 #### bspace:clear-experiments

 Clear the list of stored experiments that have been created in the code, and reset all experiments that have been paused after running from the code.
+The model and all experiments created in the GUI will remain unchanged.

 Example: